Chilled Water Buffer Tank Sizing

 Digital display on our instantaneous electric water heaters from 9kw to 27kW from Flexiheat UK

-The display on our instantaneous water heater from 9kW to 27kW , showing the hot water temperature set on the water heater
+The display on our hot water heater from 9kW to 27kW , showing the hot water temperature set on the water heater

 These range of instant hot water electric heaters use bare wire heating elements in the heat exchanger which are particularly well-suited for use in hard water areas